-- Chair: Member of AcaPSC or a School Quality Manager with experience of collaborative provision - CADQ review manager - School panel member: member of SASQC - Non-School panel member: member of AcaPSC/colleague from another School wishing to develop expertise in collaborative provision. - Chair: Member of AcaPSC or a School Quality Manager with experience of collaborative provision - AcaPSC member(s); - School panel member(s); - Non-School panel member; - External panel member with experience in managing collaborative partnerships (not required to be a subject specialist). - NTU Global Associate Director. - External panel member with expertise in collaborative provision. - CADQ review manager from the Collaborations and Partnerships School

-- Chair: Dean or Deputy Dean with experience of collaborative provision.
+Chair: Member of AcaPSC or a School Quality Manager with experience of collaborative provision CADQ review manager School panel member: member of SASQC Non-School panel member: member of AcaPSC/colleague from another School wishing to develop expertise in collaborative provision.
+Chair: Member of AcaPSC or a School Quality Manager with experience of collaborative provision AcaPSC member(s); School panel member(s); Non-School panel member; External panel member with experience in managing collaborative partnerships (not required to be a subject specialist).
+NTU Global Associate Director.
+External panel member with expertise in collaborative provision.
+CADQ review manager from the Collaborations and Partnerships School Chair: Dean or Deputy Dean with experience of collaborative provision.
+AcaPSC member(s); School panel member(s); Non-School panel member; External panel member with experience in managing collaborative partnerships.
+NTU Global Associate Director.
+CADQ review manager from the Collaborations and Partnerships School Depending on the type of p stakeholders from other are partnership, it may be appro eas of the University. priate to involve Approval format Online or face to face Must involve the partner Face to face wherever possible Must involve the partner Face to face wherever possible.
+In some circumstances it may be appropriate for a smaller delegation to visit the partner as part of approval rather than the whole panel.
+The final decision on the format will be taken by the Pro- Vice Chancellor (PVC) Education Must involve the partner

-- AcaPSC member(s);

-- School panel member(s);

-- Non-School panel member;

-- External panel member with experience in managing collaborative partnerships.

-- NTU Global Associate Director.

-- CADQ review manager from the Collaborations and Partnerships School

-Depending on the type of partnership, it may be appropriate to involve stakeholders from other areas of the University.